-The Office of Community Colleges and Workforce Development (CCWD), administered by the Higher Education Coordinating Commission, works in partnership with the Oregon Department of Education (ODE) to coordinate the postsecondary education of career and technical education programs supported by the U.S. Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).
-The new law, signed in 2019, is called the "Strengthening Career and Technical Education for the 21st Century Act" (Perkins V).
+The Office of Community Colleges and Workforce Development (CCWD), administered by the Higher Education Coordinating Commission, works in partnership with the Oregon Department of Education (ODE) to coordinate the postsecondary education of career and technical education programs supported by the "Strengthening Career and Technical Education for the 21st Century Act" (Perkins V).

 Postsecondary Career and Technical Education (CTE)

 Postsecondary CTE encompasses a broad range of technical and academic instruction offered at Oregon's community colleges that prepare students for the workplace, further education, training and family and community roles.
 Students may earn Associate degrees and/or a Certificate of Completion.
 The Higher Education Coordinating Commission (HECC) and CCWD provide leadership for community colleges.
 CTE helps Oregonians gain the skills, technical knowledge, academic foundation, and real-world experience needed to prepare for high-skill, high-demand, and high-wage careers.

 Postsecondary CTE Programs of Study offer academic and career-oriented courses to gain work experience, job shadowing, on-the-job training, and industry certification opportunities.
 In addition, they also provide for alignment and articulation with local high school instruction, integrate technical career skill proficiencies with academic content, work-based learning and apprenticeships.

 CTE is organized by a national framework call "Career Clusters", which presents a complete range of related career options to students of all ages, helps them discover their interests and passions, and to choose the education pathway that can lead to success in high school, college, and their chosen career.
 These clusters are found within the six career learning areas of the Oregon Skill Sets.